-- Entrance is determined by ACT® score or by ASSET® or COMPASS® placement exam scores in numerical skills and algebra. - 4 Required for all first-time entering freshmen.
+- Entrance is determined by ACT® score or by ASSET® or COMPASS® placement exam scores in numerical skills and algebra. - Required for all first-time entering freshmen. - Required for AAS degree and program completion.

 Students may earn an associate in applied science degree in the following programs: